Assimilating information

 Another variation is the mind map.
 As with a diagram, this involves working with the essence of the material, only a mind map is even more visual than a diagram.
 The material is structured and visualised.
 It works on the basis of colour, key words, image and structure.
 A mind map is ‘brain friendly’ and easy to use.
 You can often summarise a chapter of a book or an article in a one-page mind map.
 A mind map illustrating the advantages of a mind map is shown below.
 You can create mind maps on paper, but there are also a lot of online programmes that will help you create great digital mind maps.

-Training courses and workshops
+Courses and workshops

-The UvA provides additional support for various topics through information meetings, workshops, training courses and groups.
-You can learn more about these by clicking on training courses and workshops.
+The UvA provides support on various topics through training courses and workshops.